Will Levis, QB, Kentucky | NFL Draft Scouting Report

 Levis has a supremely strong arm — strong enough to generate high levels of velocity even when off-platform and rolling against his dominant side.
 Beyond that, his arm is also noticeably elastic.

-The Kentucky QB is very natural and comfortable throwing from different arm angles, and he generates high levels of velocity from various arm angles.
-Levis is able to throw with pace and accuracy off-platform and can correct incongruent mechanics with his arm talent.
+The Kentucky QB is very natural and comfortable throwing from different arm angles, generating high-velocity levels from various arm angles.
+Levis can throw with pace and accuracy off-platform and can correct incongruent mechanics with his arm talent.

 The physical edge Levis plays with as a runner is even more enticing.
 For a QB, he breaks tackles with more consistency than expected.
 He plays strong in the pocket, churns his legs through tackle attempts, and frequently extends plays with his frame, play strength, and athleticism.